 Download from the developer here.
 I’ll cover the Portable zip version here – after downloading, extract the zip file and copy the entire network-activity-indicator folder into the C:\Program Files (x86 if using 64bit Windows) folder.

 Within the folder, run the NetworkIndicator.exe program file to display the new System Tray icon – it should flash whenever the network is used To configure settings, right click it and select Settings:

 Here you can choose to load the utility at Windows startup (recommended) and use Vista style icons – leave the interface settings as the defaults unless you have a reason to change them.

 Configure The System Tray – Of course now you may have 2 icons showing in the System Tray – the standard icon and the new Network Indicator version.

 For most users it would make sense to hide the basic icon and always display the new one – to do this, click the (show hidden icons) triangle in the System Tray and select Customize to open the Notification Area Icons window:

 Set ‘Network’ to ‘Hide icon and notifications’ (or ‘Only show notifications’ if you still want to see offline notifications).

 Set ‘Network Activity Indicator system tray utility’ to ‘Show icon and notifications’ then press OK to finish – you should now see only the new icon in the System Tray as shown below:

 Network Activity Indicator adds back the advanced capabilities that Microsoft got rid of in their quest for simplicity in Windows 7.
-It doesn’t just replicate the functionality of the icon in XP either but adds far more besides – it is an improvement that Microsoft could have made but (unfortunately in my opinion) chose not to.
+It doesn’t just replicate the functionality of the one in XP either but adds far more besides – it is an improvement that Microsoft could have made but (unfortunately in my opinion) chose not to.